vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 exercises during ordinary times (with a frequency betweek weekly and monthly) but then be done more frequently either preventatively or in response to a special situation.

+Functional relevance: these exercises are relevant to the specific situations I get into, which may be periodic or unexpected, but at any rate are not frequent enough for it to be worthwhile to do the exercises regularly.

 ## Jogging and return walking